Skip to content

 Certified Copies of documentation

-You will need to show the original document to them.
+You will need to present the original document for verification.

 Affadavit

-In South Africa, if you want to make an Affidavit (beedigte verklaring), you go to the police station and make your declaration.
+In South Africa, if you need to make an affidavit (beëdigte verklaring), you typically go to your local police station to make a sworn statement.

 Translations